wasmCloud/wasmcloud-dev-site/content/overview/installation/install-with-docker.md

 Let's install NATS and the wasmCloud host runtime with Docker.
 You should have already installed [prerequisites and wash](/overview/installation/).
 Additionally, make sure your Docker install has [Compose v2](https://docs.docker.com/compose/cli-command/#installing-compose-v2).

-Download the [sample docker-compose file](https://raw.githubusercontent.com/wasmCloud/examples/main/docker/docker-compose.yml) and put it into your work directory.
+Download the [sample Docker Compose file](https://raw.githubusercontent.com/wasmCloud/examples/main/docker/docker-compose.yml) and put it into your work directory.
 This compose file will run NATS, a local OCI registry, a Redis container, and the `wasmcloud_host` container.
 In this format it's easy to run all the necessary services for a wasmCloud host with only a docker installation.

 #### Starting the wasmCloud host with docker